 There isn’t enough data available to make a precise determination–and there are too many options for tiny home living to give a broad generalization.
 However, there are some tiny home dwellers documenting their expenses across the web, which you can use to gauge your own potential bills.

-The average spend on utilities each month seems to be somewhere around $30.
-When compared to the average American, who pays about $172 a month for utilities, this is a huge savings.
+The average spending on utilities each month seems to be somewhere around $30.
+When compared to the average American, who pays about $172 a month for utilities, this is a huge saving.

 Cost to Park a Tiny House

 Aside from the structure itself, you’ll also incur costs based on exactly where you put your tiny home.
 There are many different approaches to this, just based on your individual goals and your area’s regulations.

 Some people will pour a slab and create a permanent foundation for their tiny home, complete with sewer hookups and electrical lines.
 You could even get fiber optic cable this way!
 If you chose to buy your own land, you would of course need to worry about the cost of the property itself.
 You may even be able to piggyback your tiny home on an existing property of yours or a friend’s, saving a bit of money on land expenses.

 Others may choose to put their tiny home in a community, whether that means a tiny home park or even an RV park.
 These typically offer hookups for utilities, as well as amenities like gyms, hot tubs, and community centers, all for one monthly rent payment.

 Since tiny house villages are a fairly newer concept, they’re a little harder to find.
 However, you can start by calling RV parks in your area and asking whether they allow parking of tiny homes.
 Some of these communities may even have pre-built homes that you can buy or rent.
 Here’s a list of some communities across the U.S., which may be a great way to start.
 There’s also Try It Tiny, which is an Airbnb-type website for those who want to try staying in a tiny home, as well as helps connect tiny homeowners with places to park across the country.